adr/madr/docs/decisions/0016-outcome-before-detailed-pros-cons.md

 ## Decision Outcome

 Chosen option: "Section 'Pros and Cons of the Options' after 'Decision Outcome'", because this keeps the available options and the decision outcome close together.
+One gets the decision outcome above the fold and preserve a nice logical flow.
+Hence, one can see the "Pros and Cons" section as a sort of "appendix" to the considered options section.
+It is almost like the "Considered Options" section implies the following sentence: "For a more detailed analysis of these options, refer to pros and cons".

 ## Pros and Cons of the Options